 In many places we’ve tried to make Rakudo smart enough to inform the programmer that a given feature isn’t implemented, but there are many that we’ve missed.
 Bug reports about missing and broken features are welcomed at email@example.com.

-See http://perl6.org/ for links to much more information about Perl 6, including documentation, example code, tutorials, reference materials, specification documents, and other supporting resources.
-A Perl 6 tutorial is available as docs/2015-spw-perl6-course.pdf in the release tarball.
+See https://perl6.org/ for links to much more information about Perl 6, including documentation, example code, tutorials, presentations, reference materials, design documents, and other supporting resources.
+Some Perl 6 tutorials are available under the “docs” directory in the release tarball.

 The development team thanks all of the contributors and sponsors for making Rakudo Star possible.
 If you would like to contribute, see http://rakudo.org/how-to-help, ask on the firstname.lastname@example.org mailing list, or join us on IRC #perl6 on freenode.